Type 91 torpedo: Increase in explosive weight

-The three systems operate simultaneously to maintain the appropriate direction, depth and attitude of the torpedo while running.

-Production sites
+Production

 The Type 91 was researched and developed at Yokosuka Naval Arsenal in Kanagawa Prefecture.
 It was first produced at the Mitsubishi-Urakami Ordnance Works division of Mitsubishi Heavy Industries.
 Later, the Imperial Japanese Navy established two manufacturing sites: Suzuka Naval Arsenal in Mie Prefecture; and Kawatana Naval Arsenal, a branch of Sasebo Naval Arsenal, in Nagasaki Prefecture.
 The Mitsubishi-Urakami Ordnance Works plant at Kawatana specialized in torpedo production and was destroyed by the atomic bomb dropped on Nagasaki.

 Technology transfer to Germany

 Germany approached Japan requesting the transfer of Japanese aerial torpedo technology.
-The Imperial Japanese Navy not only sent the plans, but also a number of Type 91 aerial torpedoes to Germany in response.
-They arrived in Nazi hands on August 2, 1942, courtesy of Japanese submarine I-30 as part of a yanagi mission.
+In a yanagi mission the Imperial Japanese Navy sent the plans and a number of Type 91 aerial torpedoes on Japanese submarine I-30 (a large cruiser type submarine) which arrived in Lorient on August 2, 1942.
 It was designated the Lufttorpedo LT 850 in German service.
 The weight of the LT 850 German version was somewhat lighter at 810 kg, with a 5.43 m length.

 Germany wished to acquire the knowledge behind the Imperial Japanese Navy Air Service's aerial torpedo technology in order to more effectively attack the Allied transport ships steaming in the Mediterranean Sea.
 It had previously imported Italian-made aerial torpedoes, which became unavailable following the Italian Armistice of Cassibile with the Allies in September 1943.
 The indigenous German aerial torpedo designs were badly restricted in launch speed and launch altitude.